The first two photographs on this page date from around 1948, before the door to the Munro Room was made in the far corner, ca 1964.

 [Memorials of Cambridge, by C.H.
 Cooper, 1860, Vol. 1, p.
 323; RCHM, 1959, Part II, p.
 171].

 The complete identification of the arms on the right is still a topic of research.
 The dexter pale (left half) is that of Wray, while the sinister pale (right half) is not recognisable in the form shown, with bunches of grapes.
 A similar coat of arms can be found, but in the form of four quarters, on a silver sauce boat hallmarked 1760, and inscribed DW.
-But in that version (a) the fruits are pine cones (called pineapples in heraldry) above a branch, rather than grapes below a branch; and (b) the background is red: this is recognisable as the arms of the Pyne family.
+But in that version (a) the fruits are pine cones (called pineapples in heraldry) above a branch, rather than grapes below a branch; and (b) the background is hatched red: this is recognisable as the arms of the Pyne family.
 The 1760 silver is probably the gift of a Daniel Wray, who was admitted as a Fellow-Commoner in 1763.
-That 1763 Daniel Wray has sometimes been incorrectly assumed to be the son of the better-known Daniel Wray, admitted in 1719, but the 1719 Daniel Wray did not marry until 1758, and never had children.
-So, someone seeing the 4-quarter arms on the 1760 silver, and believing the donor to be the son of the 1719 Daniel Wray, might mistakenly infer that the arms of the 1719 Daniel Wray would be the same, but in the form of two pales.
+That 1763 Daniel Wray has sometimes been incorrectly assumed [Venn Alumni] to be a son of the better-known Daniel Wray, admitted in 1719, but the 1719 Daniel Wray is not recorded as having had children, and did not marry until 1758.
+So, someone seeing the 4-quarter arms on the 1760 silver, and believing the donor to be a son of the 1719 Daniel Wray, might mistakenly infer that the arms of the 1719 Daniel Wray would be the same, but in the form of two pales.
 Couple that with an artistic error which transformed pine-cones into bunches of grapes, one obtains what might have been intended to represent the arms of the elder Daniel Wray (1701–83).
+But no record has been found of the elder Daniel Wray bearing arms.
+It is not clear why the college would want to display the arms of Daniel Wray: he is not recorded as a benefactor.
+One publication identifies these arms as being those of Thomas Harrison (see above) [RCHM, 1959, Part II, p.
+171].

 On the right: John Davenant, matriculated pensioner 1587, Fellow 1597–1614, President 1614–21, Bishop of Salisbury 1621 until his death in 1641.
 Benefactor 1626 & 1637.